 Rabbi Geoffrey A. Mitelman is the Founding Director of Sinai and Synapses, which bridges the scientific and religious worlds, and is being incubated at Clal – The National Jewish Center for Learning and Leadership.
 His work has been supported by the John Templeton Foundation, and he has written about the intersection of religion and science for The Huffington Post, Nautilus, and others.
 Ordained by the Hebrew Union College – Jewish Institute of Religion and the Academy for Jewish Religion, and an alumnus of Princeton University, he is an internationally sought-out teacher, presenter, and scholar-in-residence.
 Perhaps most importantly, he is the man responsible for bringing the podcast hosts together back in 2017.

-You can hear him on Episode 11: Sinai and Synapses Special
+You can hear her on Episode 96: Faith, Astronomy, and Space Telescopes

 Dr Scott Sampson is the Executive Director and William R. and Gretchen B. Kimball Chair of the California Academy of Sciences, where he leads the institution’s world-class museum as well as its programs of scientific research, sustainability, and education.
 To some, namely preschoolers and their parents, he may be best known as “Dr. Scott the Paleontologist,” the on-air host for the Emmy-nominated PBS KIDS television series Dinosaur Train.
 Outside of this enthusiastic audience, however, he is better known for his many other contributions to scientific research and public engagement.
 Among his peers in the scientific community, he is highly regarded for his expertise on Late Cretaceous dinosaurs, from theropods in Madagascar to horned dinosaurs in North America.
 And in the museum community, he is celebrated as a skilled organizational leader, a passionate advocate for connecting people to nature, and a champion for the critical role that collections-based scientific institutions like the Academy play in global efforts to understand and sustain life on Earth.